Hajer45/Student-Management-System/README.md

 # Student-Management-System
-A java swig project with mysql
+A java swing project with mysql